wolffg/tf-tutorial/install-mac-native.md

 Click on `0_tf_hello_world.ipynb` to test that jupyter is running correctly.

-You should be able to run the notebook without issue.
+You should be able to run the code in notebook.

 <hr>